 - How does Johnson’s poem portray the history of African Americans in comparison to Hughes’ portrayal?
 How are they different?

 Read aloud the poem We Wear the Mask by Dunbar.
 Ask students to create a Venn diagram to compare and contrast Dunbar’s poem with Lawrence’s painting.
 Encourage them to compare the subjects of both pieces of art.
 How are the tone, mood, and imagery the same and different between the two pieces?
 Ask them to draw conclusions about the mask in Dunbar’s poem and how it relates to the subjects from other material discussed during this unit.

 Assign students a one to two-page essay on the following prompt:

-How do the works that were shared in our class represent and symbolize the changing roles of African-Americans between the late nineteenth century and 1941?
+How do the works shared in class represent and symbolize the changing roles of African Americans between the late nineteenth century and 1941?
 How are these artistic representations relevant in today’s society?